LaxarJS/laxar-markdown-display-widget/README.md

 }
 ```

-Use this configuration on a page to get an AxMarkdownDisplayWidget instance.
+Use this configuration on a page to get an ax-markdown-display-widget instance.
 The value of `parameter` is used to generate internal anchors, and has to be the same as defined in the flow definition.
 For more information how to configure the flow and places with parameters visit the [LaxarJS flow] documentation.